DINOSAUR GENUS LIST

 Some dinosaurs are currently without proper names.
 For example, there is a dinosaur that was once called "Ingenia."
-Unfortunately, there is also an insect called Ingenia, and it was named first!
-So by the proper rules of naming, the bug keeps the name and the dinosaur needs a new one.
-As of 31 December 2011, the "Ingenia" dinosaur is still looking for a genus name.
+Unfortunately, there is also a nematode worm called Ingenia, and it was named first!
+So by the proper rules of naming, the worm keeps the name and the dinosaur needs a new one.
+In 2013, the "Ingenia" dinosaur was given the new genus name Ajancingenia.

 Also, there are dinosaur fossils that were once considered new species in previously named genera, but which turn out not to really belong to those, or to any other already named, genera.
 These will eventually get their own genus name when newer studies are completed.
 Because some of these species are interesting (maybe they are the only member of their group from a particular time or region; maybe they have some peculiar feature), I've put them in the appendix, too.
 These unnamed (or at least un-genus-named) dinosaurs are being studied, and as those names are finally given I'll make sure they get included in future versions of this list.

 Also, paleontologists and biologists who work on modern animals, I might add, sometimes disagree on whether two particular species belong to the same genus or to two different genera (see chapter 7).
 I've tried to indicate some of these differences of opinion in this list, which is based on my interpretations of the best classifications.

 For each genus, I list the name and what it means.